 Here are the scriptures that you guys sent in that have helped you during your season of drought:

-If you have never read the Bible or have difficulty being consistent, try reading through the gospels to learn more about Jesus’ ministry, and then try reading through the book of Psalm (to learn how to posture yourself before the Lord) and Proverbs (to learn about God’s wisdom).
-It’s never a bad time to start!
-You are never too young, or too old to begin good habits.
+If you have never read the scripture or have never been able to be consistent, try reading through the gospels to learn more about Jesus’ ministry, and then try reading through Psalms (to learn how to go to the Lord) and Proverbs (to learn about wisdom).

 Thank you for reading,